Search sheldonbrown.com and sheldonbrown.org

 For a "trimless" front indexing, you will usually need to be using the particular chainwheel sizes for which the front derailer was designed, and the chainwheels must not be bent even a little bit.
 The lower down the cage is mounted, the less trimming will be needed.

 [The SunTour Symmetric shifter -- from around 1982, non-indexed -- was designed to trim the front derailer when the rear derailer was shifted.
 Notice how the front shift lever moves forward and backward as the rear shift lever is rotated on the video clip below.
-Remarkably, no other shifter system since has incorporated this feature.
+Remarkably, this feature has not become standard on hewer systems, though it could be implemented with a simple lever device somewher along the cables.
+It is offered on the very expensive Shimano electornic shifting system.
 I thank N. Keith Duncan for this video clip. -- John Allen]

 If your system requires trimming, it is essential that you do it.
 If you ride with the chain rubbing against the front derailer cage, you will wear a groove in the side of the cage and it will never shift properly.

 "Chainline" refers to the sideways distance of the chain/sprockets from the centerline of the bike.

 Front shifting problems are frequently related to incorrect chainline, that is, the chainrings are either too close in, or, more commonly, too far away from the bike's centerline.

 This site has a separate major article on Chainline